-We analyze tissue samples on a cellular basis where each cell is identified using membrane based feature extraction and classification methods.
+We analyze tissue samples on a cellular basis where each cell is identified using membrane-based feature extraction and classification methods.

 Our poster on calcium signaling analysis for ALS diagnosis.

 According to the report from GLOBOCAN 2018, 311,000 out of 570,000 cervical cancer cases have resulted in death.
 In the low human development index category, cervical cancer is the second most common cancer after breast cancer.
 In such an important type of cancer, early diagnosis is very important.
 Cervical squamous epithelial lesions (SIL) are cancer precursor lesions and their diagnosis is important because they have a chance of treatment before cancer development.
 Most of the grading studies in the literature are based on individual analysis of cell morphometry, which requires high computation time for optical zoom × 20 or × 40.
-In addition, pathologists can make different decisions for different cancer tissues and need an objective confirmation.
+In addition, pathologists can make different decisions for different cancer tissues and need objective confirmation.
 From this point of view, we present two statistical properties extraction methods for the classification of hematoxylin and eosin-stained cervical tissues: Local Histogram Features (LHF) and Nuclei Density Features (NDF).
-Our method is based on dividing the tissues into basal, central and upper segments and using the histograms of each segment as a feature.
-As a similarity measurement, symmetric Kullback-Leibler metric is planned to be used among LHF feature vectors.
+Our method is based on dividing the tissues into basal, central, and upper segments and using the histograms of each segment as a feature.
+As a similarity measurement, the symmetric Kullback-Leibler metric is planned to be used among LHF feature vectors.